tuttlem/Documents/Questions/UniVerse Database Engineer.md

 ### How does the wide zero mechanism work in UniVerse?
 - **Wide Zero**: When UniVerse compares two numbers, it uses the wide zero configuration to determine the tolerance for treating small differences between numbers as zero.
 If the difference is smaller than the configured threshold, the numbers are considered equal.

----

-This refreshed version of the question set provides more clarity, adds modern best practices where relevant, and expands the scope to include performance tuning, transaction handling, and support for modern file systems and architectures.